Policies and Procedures

 - Make sure that potentially biohazardous experiments are approved by the institutional safety board.

 Independent usage of the Canto II analyzer and Miltenyi AutoMacs is encouraged, and training on these instruments is provided by Core Facility Staff.
-Interested investigators are required to contact Core personnel to schedule this training one week in advance.
+Interested investigators are required to contact Core personnel to schedule this training.
 Individuals requesting training are required to view a web-based introduction to flow cytometry presentation prior to beginning the hands-on instrument training.
 Basic instrument training is generally spread out over three days, two hours each day.
-More specific, ongoing training is provided on a case-by-case basis after the basic sessions are complete.

-- Samples to be processed by Core Facility Staff are to be hand delivered to the Flow Cytometry Core Facility located in MDC4010.
+- Samples to be processed by Core Facility Staff are to be hand delivered to the Flow Cytometry Core Facility located in MDC 3111.

 - Cells to be analyzed must be in a single cell suspension and be free of debris and clumps, which can clog the instrument nozzle.
 If the nozzle becomes plugged due to poorly prepared samples, it must be cleaned and the instrument realigned.
 A significant delay may result, causing scheduling problems to occur.